cornernote/minetest-bags/README.txt

 ----------------------------------

-Turn your item into a Bag:

-Add bagslots=X to the groups in the node definition.
+To turn your craftitem into a bag simply add bagslots=X to the groups in the node definition.

 EG:
 minetest.register_node("your_mod:your_item", {